Families of thousands missing from El Salvador's civil war pin hopes on new commission

 One of those vocal voices in the U.S. is the Mauricio Aquino Foundation, which was co-founded by Alexandra Aquino-Fike, who was 18-months-old when her father, Mauricio Aquino Chacón was forcibly abducted from his home in San Salvador at midnight on April 15, 1981.

-“We haven’t had sufficient healing and we didn’t have a robust enough truth and reconciliation process like other post-war countries have had”, said Aquino-Fike.
+“We haven’t had sufficient healing and we didn’t have a robust enough truth and reconciliation process like other post-war countries have had,” Aquino-Fike said.
 “So many families, including mine, who had a loved one forcibly disappeared, have really struggled with the trauma of not knowing what happened to their loved one.”

 The name for the campaign came to Aquino-Fike in a dream, which she described.

-“I was swimming in an ocean and somehow I saw him at the bottom of the ocean and I picked him up and I brought him to the surface and I was walking on the beach to my mother,” said Aquino-Fike.
+“I was swimming in an ocean and somehow I saw him at the bottom of the ocean and I picked him up and I brought him to the surface and I was walking on the beach to my mother,” Aquino-Fike said.
 “I remember saying to her in the dream, 'Mamá, mamá, I found him.
 I found him.'
 I’ve always dreamed about finding his bones.”

-The campaign gained support from several U.S. representatives, including Rep. Jim McGovern, D-Mass., and Norma Torres, D-Calif., who sent a letter to the Obama administration in 2016 asking for the U.S. government to declassify U.S. records of the disappeared in El Salvador.
+The campaign gained support from several members of the U.S. house, including Reps.
+Jim McGovern, D-Mass., and Norma Torres, D-Calif., who sent a letter to the Obama administration in 2016 asking for the U.S. government to declassify U.S. records of the disappeared in El Salvador.

 “The United States played an important role in providing military, economic and intelligence assistance to the Salvadoran government, military and its allies over the course of the civil war,” the letter said.
 “Further declassification in relation to unresolved cases in El Salvador could now help bring peace to the families of the disappeared and advance that nation’s on-going process to secure justice and reconciliation.”